 After the collapse of the Soviet Union in 1991, several Eastern European countries joined, including the Czech Republic, Hungary and Poland in 1999; Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia in 2004; and Albania and Croatia in 2009.
-Montenegro was the last country to join NATO in 2017 [source: NATO].
+Montenegro and North Macedonia were the last two countries to join in 2017 and 2020 respectively [source: NATO].

 When the founding members drafted the original treaty, there were disagreements on how many countries should join.
 The United Kingdom wanted to keep the NATO small and strong, but the United States wanted to include smaller, weaker countries — those more likely to succumb to the Soviets.
 France was most concerned with protecting its colonial territories, and Germany was a concern to all three countries [source: NATO].

 Today, countries don't have to be members to work with NATO, however.
 Partnerships with non-NATO countries started back as far as 1991.
 The goal is to help these non-member nations become stable and democratic, with modern armed forces.
 Three partner countries have declared interests in NATO memberships: Bosnia and Herzegovina, Georgia and Ukraine.
 Today, any European country can join NATO as long as it accepts the commitments and obligations of membership (more on that shortly).
 Since 2016, for instance, Ukraine has worked with NATO through the Comprehensive Assistance Package and receives support of NATO allies according to NATO standards.
 This type of NATO cooperation is crucial to Ukraine's the ongoing democratic transition.
 In September 2020, Ukrainian President Volodymyr Zelenskyy approved Ukraine's new National Security Strategy, which provides a distinctive partnership with NATO with the aim of becoming a nation member.